liamdelahunty/gsc-exporter/python_scripts_overview.md

 This document provides an overview of the Python scripts in this repository.

+## monthly-summary-report.py

+Generates a concise account-wide or single-site summary of Google Search Console performance for the last complete calendar month.
+This report consolidates key performance metrics (clicks, impressions, CTR, position) and unique query/page counts into a single overview table.

 ## gsc_pages_exporter.py

 Exports all known pages from a GSC property for a given date range into CSV and HTML files.